rackerlabs/support-how-to/content/managed-operations/managed-operations-faq.md

 #### Is there a cost associated with data migration services?

-The Managed Operations team can help you determine if a migration is needed.
+The Managed Operations team can help you decide if a migration is needed.
 If it is, the Managed Operations team works with the Rackspace Professional Services team on the migration, or they can recommend a Rackspace Partner.
 Any work performed by the Rackspace Professional